What do you need to know to go Cave Diving in Mexico?

 Cave diving requires much more training and changes in your equipment configuration.
 You will fine-tune and update your skills and learn new techniques such as laying a line, following a line in zero visibility, and much more while doing your cave diving training.

-Before signing in for cave diving training, there are a few things to consider:
+Before signing in for cave diving training in Mexico, there are a few things to consider:

 Cave diving is recommended for experienced divers with high underwater comfort under all circumstances.
 Being an advanced open-water diver is necessary but might not be sufficient.
 Personal experience counts for a great deal.
 And there are some basic skills you should already master, such as: